Aggie-Robotics/PiSetup/Examples/WithMotors/WithMotors.md

 If any of these rules fail, the message will be treated as an echo message.
 A validly constructed motor message will not be echoed.

+Note: This protocol was made up by me, right now.
+You could (should) make up any protocol you like.

 ### HTML and Sliders

 Slider inputs are a (relatively) standard input method for browsers.
 However, the appearance is not.
 In the HTML, we make the four sliders fill the horizontal space of the screen (explained later).
 Touching anywhere on the screen will adjust the closest slider.
 In the case that you want to change the appearance of the slider: [this tutorial](https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/) is an excellent starting point.